UniPiTechnology/unipi-image-builder/README.md

 # Unipi Image Builder

 Simple, configurable tool to build Debian images.
-The tool is basically frontend to mmdebstrap
-- multi-mirror Debian chroot creator.
+The tool is basically frontend to [mmdebstrap - multi-mirror Debian chroot creator](https://gitlab.mister-muffin.de/josch/mmdebstrap)

-Frontend is based on Kconfig language and Makefiles and you can use it like building Linux kernel
+Frontend is based on Kconfig language and Makefiles and is used it like building Linux kernel

 ```
     make bookworm-patron_defconfig